Don't miss the forest for the trees: the Lyman alpha forest power spectrum in effective field theory: Comparison with simulations

 The best-fit models for four angular bins are shown against the data in Fig.~\ref{fig:bestfit}.
 The nominal $\chi^2$ statistics across the 161 data points is 188, which indicates a satisfactory fit for 15 free parameters.
 It is important to keep in mind, however, that our EFT parameters are quite degenerate and hence the counting of degrees of freedom is not straightforward in our case.
 In addition, our Gaussian covariance assumptions are likely not very accurate at the scales of interest.
 This is important to keep in mind when interpreting the $\chi^2$ statistics.

+In order to illustrate the robustness of our fit, we extrapolate the $\kmax=3~\hMpc$ best fit model up to $k=5~\hMpc$ in Fig.~\ref{fig:bf3}.
+Remarkably, the model calibrated at $\kmax=3~\hMpc$ describes the data quite well, within 10\%, even at $k=3.5~\hMpc$, beyond the regime of the validity of the original fit.
+This can be interpreted as evidence of absence of overfitting.
+We note, however, that the 10\% residuals between the theory and the data are greater than the nominal errobars, which is why the fit at $\kmax=4~\hMpc$ was found earlier to be biased.
+The model breaks down gradually, reaching $20\%$ at $k=5~\hMpc$, which is consistent with the effect of the higher order corrections.

 An important consistency check is that the one-loop corrections are smaller than the tree level result.
 To verify that this is the case, in Fig.~\ref{fig:bf2} we plot the one-loop contributions divided by the tree level model~\eqref{eq:tree}.
-We see that the magnitude of the perturbative corrections does not exceed the linear theory power spectrum, which is a necessary condition of the applicability of perturbation theory on the scales of interest.
-The size of the one-loop corrections, however, is almost as large as the tree-level result for $k\simeq 3~\hMpc$, which suggests that higher loop corrections may not be negligible.
+We see that the magnitude of the perturbative corrections does not exceed the linear theory power spectrum except for the $\mu\simeq 0$ bin.
+The size of the one-loop corrections is comparable to the tree-level result for $k\simeq 3~\hMpc$, which suggests that higher loop corrections may not be negligible.
 Given that no biases are observed at the level of the parameter estimation, it is likely that the effect of the two-loop corrections was partly absorbed by the one-loop nuisance parameters and counterterms.
 A separate dedicated analysis is needed in order to quantify the effect of the two loop corrections more accurately.
 We note however, that even if two-loop corrections are not negligible at $k=3~\hMpc$ in the strict sense, the EFT can still be applied on these scales as a phenomenological model that is capable of fitting the data with sub-percent accuracy.

 Finally, the right panel of Fig.~\ref{fig:bf2} illustrates that for the transverse ($\mu\approx 0$) modes the EFT provides a good fit even for $\kmax=4~\hMpc$.
 This suggests that the breakdown of the one-loop model happens because of the velocity field that dominates the signal along the line of sight.
 Indeed, in general, the velocity field is more nonlinear than the density field for dark matter and galaxies~\cite{Pueblas:2008uv,Mercolli:2013bsa,Chudaykin:2020hbf,Ivanov:2021fbu,Ivanov:2021zmi}.
 Fig.~\ref{fig:bf2} shows, however, that the modes along the line of sight and transverse to the line of sight are roughly equally nonlinear for the Lyman alpha forest at $z=2.8$.
 Overall, the quality of the $z=2.8$ data does not allow us to make a definitive conclusion about the role of the velocity non-linearities.
 More insight may be obtained from the analysis of the $z=3.2$ data, which we discuss below.